sherpalabsio/vs_code_run_tests_in_iterm2/README.md

 ## openNewTab

 - Default: `true`
-- Description: Open a new tab in iTerm and run the test there when the current session in iTerm2 is running something e.g. an app server.
-This is not supported in tmux so make sure to set the `iUseTmux` to `true` or this setting to `false` to avoid new tabs being constantly opened.
+- Description: Run the tests in a new iTerm2 tab when the current iTerm2 session is running something e.g. an app server.
+This is not supported for tmux so make sure to set the `iUseTmux` correctly to avoid new tabs being constantly opened.

 ## clearTheScreen